18F/Modular-Contracting-And-Agile-Development/pages/home.md

 * [GSA's Guide to Modular Contracting](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Modular%20Contracting%20Guide.pdf).
 A white paper by GSA's Office of Government Wide Policy  to assist federal agencies in employing modular contracting techniques for their major information technology development efforts.
 It provides useful information on the application of modular contracting techniques, and it should be used in conjunction with Federal and agency regulations and directives.

 * [Presentation Strangler Pattern](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Presentation%20Strangler%20Pattern.pdf).
 An 18F presentation explaining a software development technique called the Strangler (or Encapsulation) Pattern, an approach for migrating off legacy systems that avoids years-off "big bang" deployments and drastically decreases the time to end users using the new system.

+* [Legacy Application Strangulation Case Studies](http://paulhammant.com/2013/07/14/legacy-application-strangulation-case-studies/).
+A series of case studies about applications of the strangler pattern.

 * [Presentation Agile and Scrum for New Teams](https://github.com/18F/Modular-Contracting-And-Agile-Development/raw/master/pages/files/Presentation%20Agile%20and%20Scrum%20for%20New%20Teams.pdf).
 A presentation that accompanies a day-long 18F "Introduction to Agile and Scrum" workshop.